 Things to Remember

-• Choose the Right Activity: Some activities require extra approvals from other bodies.
+- You need to choose the right activity.
+Some activities require extra approvals from other bodies.
 Get this sorted early to avoid delays.

-• Local Requirements: For some business types (e.g., mainland LLCs), you might need a UAE national as a local sponsor, although several reforms now allow for 100% foreign ownership in many sectors.
+- Keep in mind that a local sponsorship might be needed for some business types (e.g., mainland LLCs), you might need a UAE national as a local sponsor.
+However, several reforms now allow for 100% foreign ownership in many sectors.

-• Use Professional Help: Company formation specialists or business consultants familiar with DED regulations can save you time and effort, especially for foreign entrepreneurs or those with complex structures.
+- Mainland Company formation specialists who are familiar with DED regulations can save you time and effort.

 Also Read: Don’t Disappear in the Desert: Your Guide to Absconding in the UAE